RTD hires its first homeless outreach coordinator to visit stations, offer services to those illegally camped

 He also made an “airline announcement,” something like, “Please feel free to go ahead and drop the windows down.
 Please bear with us and we’ll get to our destination as soon as possible.”

 Reynolds contacted his supervisor, who dispatched another bus to his location.
-Then while Reynold’s passengers got on the new bus, full of fresh air, he chauffeured the woman off route to a homeless shelter downtown.
+Then while Reynolds’ passengers got on the new bus, full of fresh air, he chauffeured the woman off route to a homeless shelter downtown.

 Most days, he wished he could do more to help people by offering something besides a ride, which is why he applied for his current job.